Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Introduction

 Before turning to the motivations and to our review of the existing literature, we make a few remarks regarding those results.

-\begin{rmk}[Use of $L^1$ weighted spaces] Aoki and Golse \cite[Proposition 3.1]{Aoki_2011} showed the non-existence of a uniform rate of convergence in $L^1(G)$ for general $L^1(G)$ initial data in the free-transport case, which is compatible with Hypotheses \ref{hypo:boundary} and \ref{hypo:k}.
+\begin{rmk}[Use of $L^1$ weighted spaces] Aoki and Golse \cite[Proposition 3.1]{Aoki_2011} showed the non-existence of a uniform rate of convergence in $L^1(G)$ for general $L^1(G)$ initial data in the free-transport case with \MBCM, which is compatible with Hypotheses \ref{hypo:boundary} and \ref{hypo:k}.
 The uniform decay is indeed obtained here for initial data in some \textbf{weighted} $L^1$ spaces instead. \end{rmk}

 \begin{rmk}[Constructive constants] The use of deterministic Harris' theorems to study the rate of convergence towards the steady state yields explicit constants \cite{Canizo_2023}.
 Those however depend on the constants appearing in the two conditions from which the proof is derived: the Lyapunov inequality and the Doeblin-Harris condition.
 While, in the former, constants are transparent, the ones from the latter depend here in a complicated fashion of the domain considered, see Remark \ref{rmk:nu_constructive}.
-Note also that we crucially use the stochastic nature of our boundary conditions: in case \CLBC, as $(\rp,\rt) \to (0,0)$ or as $(\rp, \rt) \to (0,2)$, i.e. as the reflection mechanism tends to the specular or the bounce-back boundary condition (see below Subsection \ref{subsubsec:boundary}), the constants from the Lyapunov conditions explode, see Proposition \ref{prop:lyapunov} and its proof.
+Note also that we crucially use the stochastic nature of our boundary conditions: in case \CLBC, as $(\rp,\rt)$ converges to $(0,0)$ or as $(\rp, \rt) \to (0,2)$, i.e. as the reflection mechanism tends to the specular or the bounce-back boundary condition (see below Subsection \ref{subsubsec:boundary}), the constants from the Lyapunov conditions explode, see Proposition \ref{prop:lyapunov} and its proof.
 Similarly, in case \MBC, as $\beta_0 \to 0$, i.e. as the reflection mechanism tends to the specular one, our weights construction fails, since we require $c_4 \in (0,1)$ with $(1-c_4)^4 = (1-\beta_0)$.
 Regarding the lower bounds from Theorem \ref{thm:lower_bounds}, the constants appearing in front of the convergence rates are also constructive, but depend on the generally unknown values $\|f_\infty\|_{m_\alpha}, \|f_\infty\|_\infty$. \end{rmk}

-\begin{rmk}[About the boundedness hypothesis in Theorem \ref{thm:lower_bounds}] It is known for both boundary conditions considered (see \cite{Esposito_2013} for case \MBC, \cite{Chen_CL_2020} for case \CLBC) that, in the case of small temperature variations at the wall, the steady state of the full Boltzmann equation exists, is unique in the class of sufficiently regular functions, and is bounded.
-The boundedness hypothesis from Theorem \ref{thm:lower_bounds} thus appears natural. \end{rmk}
+\begin{rmk}[About the boundedness hypothesis in Theorem \ref{thm:lower_bounds}] It is known for several boundary conditions considered (see \cite{Esposito_2013} for case \MBCM, \cite{Chen_CL_2020} for case \CLBC) that, in the case of small temperature variations at the wall, the steady state of the full Boltzmann equation exists, is unique in the class of sufficiently regular functions, and is bounded.
+The boundedness hypothesis from Theorem \ref{thm:lower_bounds} thus appears natural at least in those frameworks. \end{rmk}

 \begin{rmk}[About the connectedness assumption] We assume that $\Omega$ is connected for simplicity.
 The case where $\Omega$ has finitely many connected components can also be dealt with, by splitting the densities and the corresponding steady states on each of those components.
 Further extensions seem really involved. \end{rmk}